 To answer the question “Can someone press charges without proof of vandalism?” remember that while probable cause is the burden of proof required to press charges against someone, proof can come in many different forms.
 In the case of vandalism, sometimes evidence, as limited as possession of tools to commit vandalism, can be sufficient to bring about charges.7

-Individuals wondering “How do I know if I have been charged with a crime?” can check their criminal record to find out.
+Individuals wondering “How do I know if I’ve been formally charged with a crime?” can check their criminal record to find out.

 Can Someone Press Charges Without Proof?
 What Happens When Someone Presses Charges Against You?